-In 2017, Myotonic advocates across the country urged their Senators to add myotonic dystrophy to the list of eligible conditions as part of a special Defense Department biomedical research program.
+In 2017, MDF advocates across the country urged their Senators to add myotonic dystrophy to the list of eligible conditions as part of a special Defense Department biomedical research program.
 The program established in 1999 and called the Peer Reviewed Medical Research Program (PRMRP) has funded millions of dollars in new research in areas including rheumatoid arthritis, spinal muscular atrophy, diabetes and other muscular skeletal disorders.
 Our 2017 campaign was successful in convincing the United States Senate to add myotonic dystrophy to the PRMRP and this has resulted in scientists being awarded over $6 million for new myotonic dystrophy research projects.

 To continue this progress and increase myotonic dystrophy research funding, we need your help!